Bear hunting: Regional variations

 The Siberian brown bear (Ursus arctos collaris) is larger than the Eurasian brown bear, with denser bones and a slightly larger and heavier skull.
 Its fur is considered to be among the most luxuriant.
 It is smaller than the Kamchatka brown bear, though it is also said to be equal in aggression to an American grizzly.
-It lives east of the Yenisey River in most of Siberia (though absent in the habitats of the Kamchatka and Amur brown bears.)
+It lives east of the Yenisey River in most of Siberia (though absent in the habitats of the Kamchatka and Amur brown bear.)
 It is also found in northern Mongolia, far northern Xinjiang, and extreme eastern Kazakhstan.
 They are usually hunted in the Krasnoyarsk Region, Irkutsk Region and Yakutia in late August and early June.
 These hunts usually take place in rugged and heavily forested terrain, in the foothills of the mountains, or along the shorelines, where the forest is less dense.

 The American black bear (Ursus americanus) is the most common bear species native to North America.
-The largest black bears are usually taken beginning in late May and continuing on through most of June during the breeding season.
+The largest black bear are usually taken beginning in late May and continuing on through most of June during the breeding season.
 Springtime is the preferred choice of black bear hunters, when their coats are at their thickest.
-Heavily timbered forests near agricultural lands often sustain large densities of black bears.
+Heavily timbered forests near agricultural lands often sustain large densities of black bear.
 They can also be found in proximity to cereal crops such as oats.

 Uses

 Pelts

 A bear's fur consists of two types of hair: the underfur and the outer guard hairs.
 The underfur, which is soft and dense, serves primarily as an insulator.
 The outer guard hairs are much thicker, longer and coarser, and while they also insulate, they primarily serve to protect the body from dirt, debris and insects, as well as to repel water.

-Black bear fur was considered more valuable in the American West than that of grizzly and was once used to fabricate bearskins, which are tall fur caps worn as part of the ceremonial uniform of several regiments in various armies.
-The Inuit of Greenland use polar bear fur for clothing in areas where caribou and seals are scarce.
+Black bear fur was considered more valuable in the American West than that of grizzly.
+Bear furs are used to fabricate bearskins, which are tall fur caps worn as part of the full dress uniform for several military units.
+The Inuit of Greenland use polar bear fur for clothing in areas where reindeer (caribou) and seals are scarce.
 Polar bear hide is wiry and bulky, making it difficult to turn into comfortable winter garments.